 As ordered reported by the House Committee on Financial Services on July 24, 2018

 Because enacting H.R.
-2570 would affect direct spending, pay-as-you-go procedures apply.
-Enacting the bill would not affect revenues.
+3626 could affect direct spending and revenues; pay-as-you-go procedures apply.

 CBO estimates that enacting H.R.
-2570 would not increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2029.
+3626 would not significantly increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2029.

 H.R.
-2570 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.
+3626 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act (UMRA).

 If the FDIC and OCC increases fees to offset the costs associated with implementing the bill H.R.
 3626 would increase the cost of an existing mandate on private entities required to pay those fees.
 CBO expects cost of the mandate would be well below the annual threshold for private-sector mandates established in UMRA ($160 million in 2018, adjusted annually for inflation).